RashadHagen/GPMC-Look-At-The-Group-Policy-Of-A-Domain/README.md

-<h1>Group Policy Management (GPMC) – Look At And Edit The Group Policy Of A Domain</h1>
+<h1>Group Policy Management (GPMC) – Look At The Group Policy Of A Domain</h1>

 <h2 style="font-family: Arial, sans-serif; font-size: 20px; font-weight: bold; margin-top: 24px; margin-bottom: 12px;">
 ⏹️ Description</h2>

 <p style="font-family: Georgia, serif; font-size: 16px; margin-top: 12px; margin-bottom: 12px;">
-This project goes over how to look at and edit the Group Policy of a Domain in Group Policy Management.
-Looking at the Group Policy of a domain within the Group Policy Management (GPMC) tool allows administrators to manage and configure settings for all users and computers within that domain.
+This project goes over how to look at the Group Policy of a Domain in Group Policy Management.
+Looking at the Group Policy of a domain within the Group Policy Management (GPMC) tool allows administrators to see what the configuration settings are for all users and computers within that domain.
 </b>